Sphereon-Opensource/OpenID-Federation/modules/openapi/README.md

 ### Profiles

-The Open API generator will generate only models, infrastructures and apis by default.
-To make it generate apis.
+The Open API generator will generate models, infrastructures and apis by default.
 To make it generate models only uncomment `profiles=models-only` from gradle.properties or pass the profile in the comment line.

 ### Run Open API generator